Causal evolution of probability measures and continuity equation: Introduction and main results

 Another invariant object is obtained from description (ii), because the measure $\sigma \in \Pf(A_\T^\sR)$ and the space $A_\T^\sR$ itself can be `deparametrized', what leaves is with a well defined probability measure $\upsilon$ on the space of worldlines.
 In other words, just like a single worldline is an observer-independent, geometrical object modeling the time-evolution of a pointlike particle, so does a probability measure on the space of worldlines in case of a time-evolving nonlocal entity (see \cite[Sec.
 2]{Miller17a} for a more detailed discussion). \\

 The plan of the paper is as follows.
 In Sec. \ref{sec::Polish_spaces} we (re)introduce Polish spaces of causal curves $A_\T^I$ endowed with the compact-open topology.
 We do so not only to make the paper self-contained, but, more importantly, to unravel the announced sensitivity of the employed topology to the curves' differential properties.
 This is realized first by introducing the ``weak-$H^1_\loc$-topology'' on $A_\T^I$, obtained through embedding the latter into a suitable $H^1_\loc$-type Sobolev space, and then by carefully proving that the weak topology pulled back on $A_\T^I$ from that Sobolev space is in fact \emph{equal} to the compact-open topology.
 In Sec. \ref{sec::vector_fields} we look more closely into the notion of a $L^p_\loc$-vector field.
 Most importantly, we provide its alternative, equivalent definition that is much better suited for proving Theorem \ref{premain}.
 The latter is done in Sec. \ref{sec::proof} with the necessary tools and lemmas introduced or recalled when needed.
 Finally, Sec. \ref{sec::discussion} discusses how the descriptions (i)--(iii) transform between various observers and unveils the generally covariant objects behind them.
 The article is supplemented by three appendices.
 Appendix \hyperref[sec::AppA]{A} contains several notational remarks.
-Appendix \hyperref[sec::AppB]{B} summarizes the definitions and facts from Lorentzian causality theory needed in the paper.
-Finally, Appendix \hyperref[sec::AppC]{C} provides a detailed exposition of the theory of Sobolev spaces of univariate functions, which play a prominent role in the current investigations.
+Appendix \hyperref[sec::AppB]{B} summarizes the definitions and facts from Lorentzian causality theory needed in the current investigations.
+Finally, Appendix \hyperref[sec::AppC]{C} provides a detailed exposition of the theory of Sobolev spaces of univariate functions, along with some technical lemmas used in the proofs throughout the paper.